Terms for Business Services

 9. Variation to our Contract

 9.2 Our right to make changes.
 We may from time to time make changes to your Contract.
-We will make changes which we believe are minor and/or administrative by updating the Contract on the Website from time to time.
+We will make changes which are (a) administrative; (b) for your benefit; or (c) directly imposed by law, by updating the Contract on the Website.
 You should check our Website from time to time to take note of any such changes as they are legally binding on you.

-If we make any changes to your Contract other than changes that are minor and/or administrative we will, in addition to updating the Contract on the Website, contact you to notify you of such change (such notice to be provided by one of the methods set out in “How we may contact you” above).
+If we make any changes to your Contract that are not covered by (a) to (c) above we will, in addition to updating the Contract on the Website, contact you to notify you of such change (such notice to be provided by one of the methods set out in “How we may contact you” above) at least 30 days in advance of any such change taking effect.
+During that 30 day period you will be entitled to cancel your Contract without penalty.

 10. Your rights to terminate the Contract